SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 export ENCODED_CREDENTIALS=$(echo -n "$CLIENT_ID:$CLIENT_SECRET" | base64)
 ```

-The command above uses the *-o jsonpath='{.data.client_id}'* that indicates to kyma that the output of the descriptor will be in the JSON format and will parse the attribute data.client_id.
+The command above uses the *-o jsonpath='{.data.client_id}'* that indicates to kyma that the descriptor's output will be in the JSON format and will parse the attribute data.client_id.
-With the same command the client_secret is retrieved from the OAuth2Client descriptor.
+With the same command, retrieve the client_secret from the OAuth2Client descriptor.

-Kyma has the oauth2/token service API to authenticate and return you Bearer token that can be used in any other Serverlerss function that needs the OAuth2 authentication.
+Kyma has the oauth2/token service API to authenticate and return you Bearer token to be used in any other Serverless function that needs the OAuth2 authentication.
-To generate  the credentials, the command is transforming the <client_id:client_secret> into base64 enconding and storing in the environment variable.
+The command transforms the <client_id:client_secret> into base64, encoding, and storing in the environment variable to generate the credentials.

 3. With the encoded credential in hands, let's call the Kyma OAuth2 service API to authenticate then.
 Execute the following command: